Junior Eurovision Song Contest 2003: Venue

 Forum Copenhagen (Forum København) is a large multi-purpose, rentable indoor arena located in Frederiksberg, Copenhagen, Denmark.
 It hosts a large variety of concerts, markets, exhibitions and other events.
 The venue can hold up to 10,000 people depending on the event.
 The Forum operates as a convention center, concert hall and indoor arena.

 It was opened in February 1926 to host a car exhibition and was last renovated in 1996–97.
 Over two storeys there is a combined exhibition floor area of 5,000 m2 and a separate restaurant for up to 250 seated guests.
 The Metro station Forum is adjacent to the building.
 Forum Copenhagen was designed by Oscar Gundlach-Pedersen, and the lighting was from Poul Henningsen's brand new PH-lamp.
 In 1929 it held an architecture exhibition, which was one of the first presentations of functionalism in Denmark, namely the Housing and Building Exhibition in Forum.
 It was at this exhibition that Arne Jacobsen and Flemming Lassen exhibited their subscription to the cylindrical "House of the Future".

+Participants

+In May 2003, the EBU released the initial list of participants with 16 competing countries, in the first edition of the Junior Eurovision Song Contest.
+In an original press release for the contest, then entitled the "Eurovision Song Contest for Children", a draw was held to select 15 countries to take part in the inaugural contest, with Slovakian broadcaster Slovenská televízia (STV) and German broadcaster ARD being drawn to compete along with 13 other countries.